0xSidBanerjee/Sidoryx/README.md

 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░
 <h1 align="center"><b> Siddhanta Banerjee </b></h1>

 <p> My name is Siddhanta Banerjee.
 I am a third year Electronics student at KIIT University!
-I'm passionate about Blockchain, Web Dev and Machine Learning & I enjoy learning new things.</p>
+I'm passionate about Blockchain Technology, Web Development, Machine Learning, and Data Science.
+I love to learn & build stuff in general, especially a new stack/technology.
+My focus right now is to understand the most I can in terms of different technologies and specialize later!
+I aim to use the knowledge that I have acquired from my coursework as well as self-study.
+Whenever I can, I also love to empower communities via open source.</p>

 Work Experience: